-Blog series – British Journal of Social Work lived experience issue
+Blog 1 – British Journal of Social Work lived experience issue

 This is part of a series of blogs kindly contributed by the editorial group working on the lived experience edition of the British Journal of Social Work.